tottyn/introstatsdocs/README.md

-# STAT 157 at Framingham State University
+# Intro Stats Course Documents

-Some files for the course are here.
+Some lectures and activities for teaching introductory stats courses are hosted here.